 - All dog food is made in the USA with natural ingredients, including a vitamin and mineral blend

 - Comes in two flavors: chicken in salmon

 - Contains NO cereal grains, wheat, soy, potatoes, corn, and artificial flavors or colors

-- Provides less than 8% carbs per salmon flavor serving (6% for chicken flavor)
+- Provides less than 5% carbs per serving

 - May help promote weight loss and reduce blood sugar levels in dogs